Understanding Flybarless RC Helicopters:

 This actually makes a lot of sense when you consider the same heading lock gyro technology that is used in the tail is also now being used for your cyclic.
 If you pitch the bird forward at a 30 degree angle – it will lock on that flight path more or less until you give a cyclic command to do different making cyclic stick counter corrections more pronounced.

 Now that is a very simplified explanation of what it feels like.
-Depending on the setup and in many cases how the electronic stabilization is configured/programmed, you can vary the feeling quite a bit to the point they will mimic mechanical flybar response fairly accurately.
+Depending on the setup and in many cases how the electronic stabilization is configured/programmed, you can vary the feeling quite a bit to the point they will mimic mechanical flybar response and delay fairly accurately.

 Another way is to say FBL feels more like a simulator heli in some respects – but again it depends on the specific flybarless system you are using and how it is configured/programmed.